 We were formed as a Delaware limited liability company on April 1, 2015 under the name Nutrition Development Group LLC, or the LLC.
 The LLC's name was changed to Farewell LLC on August 18, 2016 and to Better Therapeutics LLC on January 4, 2018.
-The LLC merged into its wholly owned subsidiary Legacy BTX on August 14, 2020, with Legacy BTX surviving the merger.
-On October 28, 2021, Legacy BTX merged with and into MCAD Merger Sub, Inc., a wholly-owned subsidiary of MCAD, and MCAD was renamed Better Therapeutics, Inc.
+The LLC merged into its wholly owned subsidiary Better Therapeutics, Inc., or Legacy BTX, on August 14, 2020, with Legacy BTX surviving the merger.
+On October 28, 2021, Legacy BTX merged with and into MCAD Merger Sub, Inc., a wholly-owned subsidiary of Mountain Crest Acquisition Corp.
+II, or MCAD, and MCAD was renamed Better Therapeutics, Inc.